-The DISC personality assessment are based off of Marston’s theory of personality.
-This theory determined that there are four primary categories, or quadrants, of personality.
-Every person possess some amount of each trait, but will have certain traits, or categories, that are prevalent.
+The DISC personality assessment is based off of Marston’s theory of human observable behavior.
+This theory determined that there are 4 primary categories, or quadrants, of personality.
+Every person possesses some amount of each trait, but will have certain traits, or categories, that are prevalent.
 Every individual is unique, and each person’s combination of the four traits will be unique to them.
 The DISC test measures the prevalence of each trait in an individual.

 The DISC testing Environment:

 What should you keep in mind while you are taking your DISC test?

 The DISC test will have you answer questions about yourself by selecting which statement sounds the most like you, and which statement sounds the least like you.

 Here is an example of the type of question you will be asked to respond to:

 As you can see, the results of your DISC test will be based off of your answers to questions about your personality and behavior.
 The assessment will determine your personality type by analyzing your responses.
 However, your personality and behavior will be different depending upon the situation you are currently in.
 When you are hanging out with your friends on a Saturday, you may be outgoing, enthusiastic and charismatic.
 But when you at are at work, you may find yourself being more decisive, commanding, and argumentative.
 These are both authentic personality types and aspects of your personality.
 If you take the test while keeping in mind your behavior with close friends on the weekend versus taking the test while keeping in mind your behavior during a work meeting, you will get different results.